Wirecard scandal: German Finance Minister Olaf Scholz denies responsibility | DW | 22.04.2021

 Finance Minister Olaf Scholz told a parliamentary inquiry on Thursday that he had did not see himself responsible for the Wirecard scandal, despite being the ultimate head of Germany's financial oversight authority BaFin.

-Wirecard was seen as a poster-child of Germany's financial technology sector: Founded over 20 years ago, it grew into what was considered a top, DAX-listed financial services provider with huge growth potential that many people had been encouraged to invest in.
+Wirecard was seen as a poster-child of Germany's financial technology sector: Founded more than 20 years ago, it grew into what was considered a DAX-listed, top financial services provider with huge growth potential that many people had been encouraged to invest in.
 Chancellor Merkel herself lobbied on behalf of the company during a trip to China in 2019.

-Wirecard filed for insolvency in June 2020 after admitting that €1.9 billion supposedly held in trust accounts didn't exist.
-The onetime up-and-coming digital payment giant was also found to be billions in debt and accused of having falsified balance sheets for years.
+Wirecard filed for insolvency in June 2020 after admitting that €1.9 billion ($2.3 billion) supposedly held in trust accounts didn't exist.
+The onetime up-and-coming digital payment giant was also found to be billions in debt, and was accused of having falsified balance sheets for years.

 BaFin, meanwhile, has been accused by lawmakers of protecting Wirecard, most notoriously by imposing a ban on short-selling the company in February 2019, despite concerns over the company's viability.